Azure-Samples/MqttApplicationSamples/scenarios/alert/README.md

         "validationScheme": "SubjectMatchesAuthenticationName"
     },
     "attributes": {
-            "type": "map-client"
+            "type": "control-tower"
     },
-    "description": "This is a test subscriber client" }'
+    "description": "This is a test publisher client" }'

 ```